A Florida Question: Can Republicans Capture Latinos

 Retired Theatre Producer, Graphic Designer, Usability Tester and General Troubleshooter with a keen interest in Politics and The Stage.
 Currently heard on WSHC, 89.7 FM (on line at www.897wshc.org) and occasionally dabbling in Community Theatre.

 Posted on January 28, 2012, in campaign, Economics, election, government, history, News, Opinion, Politics, Polls, President Obama, primaries, vote, Word from Bill and tagged , , , , , , , .
 Bookmark the permalink.
-Leave a Comment.
+Comments Off on A Florida Question: Can Republicans Capture Latinos.